alexandertrefz/essence/packages/website/diagnostics.md

 different Arguments, and the Parameter's Type is what every caller is checked against.

+A Record Parameter is the one exception, and it is deliberate: its default may fill in only SOME of the Type's members. `using options: Options = { retries = 3 }` is admitted, and every call then writes an Argument that spells the members the default left out — `connect(url, using { host = "example.com" })`.
+Which members those are is `incomplete-record-argument`'s business.

+The partial reading is offered to a Record LITERAL alone. `= someOptions` and `= { base with pool = 8 }` are held to the Parameter's Type exactly as any other default is, because what a partial default supplies is read off what it writes.
+A complete default keeps its whole meaning as well — the Argument may be left out entirely, and an Argument that IS written may still be partial.

 ### `return-type-mismatch`

 A `<-` yields a value that does not match the declared return Type.